 4. The Heatmap Viewer will launch on a separate tab with an activation window in the center.
 For security reasons, you will have to activate the viewer to access your heatmap data.

 ACTIVATING THE HEATMAP VIEWER

-2. In the Devices Panel you can generate Activation Tokens by entering a token name.
+2. In the Activate an App panel you can generate an Activation Code by entering an App name.
 This name allows you to keep track of heatmap activations.
 Include the word Heatmap in your name that can help you easily identify an activation later.

 3. Enter a name and click the create button